2022 Call for Contributions

 We acknowledge the complex issues related to cultural sovereignty and the ownership and control of texts, stories, and documents of Indigenous peoples, and we recognize that our adoption of a Creative Commons license and open access publication raises questions of colonization and appropriation with regard to micro editions.
 We welcome short meditations, provocations, and full-length essays that address these concerns.

 We particularly encourage transcripts of conversations and interviews between recovery practitioners; essays on the theory, practice, and pedagogy of recovery; reviews of print and digital editions, digital humanities projects, and the digital tools that enhance recovery; and small-scale editions of the understudied authors, texts, and documents that reflect our diverse and multifaceted cultural heritage.

 We are interested in contributions in all disciplines and from individuals at any stage of their career, as well as from those who engage in public history and the advancement of knowledge beyond the academy.
 We encourage the submission of contributions from all those who are custodians of knowledge.

-Scholarly Editing publishes essays on decolonial practices and on the theory and practice of recovery, including the digital tools and contexts that enhance this work.
+Scholarly Editing publishes essays on decolonizing analyses and practices and on the theory and practice of recovering the voices and cultures of Black, Latinx, and Indigenous peoples; Asian Americans and Pacific Islanders, women, LGBTQ+ individuals, and the people and cultures of the Global South.
+Such contributions may also explore the digital tools and contexts that enhance this work.